IESE Insight

 We tend to see things as we would like them to be, confusing wishful thinking with reality.
 For example, 75% of drivers think they are above average behind the wheel, which is statistically impossible, especially considering the accident rate.

-Faced with a situation, we tend to take a stance and may fail to see beyond it, ignoring what might be better options out there.
+Faced with a situation, we take a stance and fail to see beyond it, ignoring what might be better options out there.
 Furthermore, we tend to magnify the positive aspects of our stance and minimize the negative ones.

 One good way to avoid this bias is to try to distinguish facts (objective) from opinions (subjective).